ServBay Database File Management & Migration Guide

 2your_target_username

-: Name of the database to create (should match the source database name).
+: Name for the database (should match the source).

 bash# Run in the target ServBay terminal mysql -u your_target_username -p your_database < /path/to/your_database.sql